wombleton/gitlaw-nz/acts/E/Evidence Act 2006.md

-    (4) An application to set aside a subpoena under subsection (1) must be filed in the office of the High Court in which leave to serve the subpoena was given, together with any affidavit setting out facts on which the applicant relies.
+    (4) An application to set aside a subpoena under subsection (1) must be filed in the office of the relevant court in which leave to serve the subpoena was given, together with any affidavit setting out facts on which the applicant relies.

-    (5) The Registrar of the High Court in which the application is filed must ensure that a copy of the application and any affidavit setting out facts on which the applicant relies is served on the solicitor on the record for the person who obtained leave to serve the subpoena, or if there is no solicitor on the record, on that person.
+    (5) The Registrar of the relevant court in which the application is filed must ensure that a copy of the application and any affidavit setting out facts on which the applicant relies is served on the solicitor on the record for the person who obtained leave to serve the subpoena, or if there is no solicitor on the record, on that person.

-    Compare: 1994 No 31 [s 11][366]
+    Compare: 1994 No 31 [s 11][374]

+    Section 160(1): amended, on 11 October 2013, by [section 10(1)][359] of the Trans-Tasman Proceedings Act 2010 (2010 No 108).

+    Section 160(2): amended, on 11 October 2013, by [section 10(1)][359] of the Trans-Tasman Proceedings Act 2010 (2010 No 108).

+    Section 160(2)(a): amended, on 11 October 2013, by [section 10(1)][359] of the Trans-Tasman Proceedings Act 2010 (2010 No 108).

+    Section 160(3): amended, on 11 October 2013, by [section 10(1)][359] of the Trans-Tasman Proceedings Act 2010 (2010 No 108).

+    Section 160(4): amended, on 11 October 2013, by [section 10(1)][359] of the Trans-Tasman Proceedings Act 2010 (2010 No 108).

+    Section 160(5): amended, on 11 October 2013, by [section 10(1)][359] of the Trans-Tasman Proceedings Act 2010 (2010 No 108).

 ##### 161 Failure to comply with subpoena

 *   If a witness fails to comply with a New Zealand subpoena served in Australia, the court which issued the subpoena may, on the application of a party to the proceedings in which the subpoena was obtained, or of its own motion, give a certificate in the prescribed form stating that---

-    *   (a) a Judge of the High Court has given leave to serve the subpoena issued by the court giving the certificate; and
+    *   (a) a Judge of the relevant court has given leave to serve the subpoena issued by the court giving the certificate; and

     *   (b) the witness failed to comply with the subpoena.

-    Compare: 1994 No 31 [s 12][367]
+    Compare: 1994 No 31 [s 12][375]

+    Section 161(a): amended, on 11 October 2013, by [section 10(1)][359] of the Trans-Tasman Proceedings Act 2010 (2010 No 108).

 ##### 162 Other powers not affected

-*   Nothing in [sections 154 to 161][197] limits or affects any other powers of a New Zealand court.
+*   Nothing in [sections 154 to 161][199] limits or affects any other powers of a New Zealand court.

-    Compare: 1994 No 31 [s 13][368]
+    Compare: 1994 No 31 [s 13][376]

 #### Service of and compliance with Australian subpoenas in New Zealand